vstesla/JavaLearning/README.md

 # JavaLearning
-I will put my java file to this repository.
+I will put my java files to this repository.